 We typically use cash during the first half of the year and generate most of our cash flow in the second half of the year.
-We expect our top priorities of our cash deployment strategy in the future will include organic growth (via capital expenditures), debt prepayments and dividends.
-After funding those priorities, to the extent there is remaining cash or borrowing capacity available, we generally intend to invest in strategic acquisitions and share repurchases.
+We expect the top priorities of our cash deployment strategy in the future will include capital investments and dividends.
+When we are within our targeted leverage range, we intend to use debt for strategic acquisitions and use excess free cash flow for share repurchases.
+When we are outside our targeted leverage range, we plan to use excess free cash flow to pay down debt.

-Our primary sources of liquidity are cash generated from global operations and cash available under our Revolving Loan Facility, our Accounts Receivable Securitization Facility and our international loan facilities.
+Our primary sources of liquidity are cash generated from global operations and cash available under our Revolving Loan Facility, our Accounts Receivable Securitization Facility and our international loan facilities, including our Australian Revolving Loan Facility and our European Revolving Loan Facility.

-We had the following borrowing capacity and availability under our credit facilities as of December 29, 2018:
+We had the following borrowing capacity and availability under our credit facilities as of December 28, 2019:

-As of December 29, 2018 Borrowing Borrowing Capacity Availability (dollars in thous sands) Senior Secured Credit Facility: Revolving Loan Facility \$ 1,000,000 \$ 995,665 Australian Revolving Loan Facility 42,236 21,118 European Revolving Loan Facility 113,520 Accounts Receivable Securitization Facility (1) 161,608 Other international credit facilities 163,959 112,796 Total liquidity from credit facilities \$ 1,481,323 \$ 1,129,579
+As of Decemb As of December 28, 2019 Borrowing Capacity Borrowing Availability (dollars in t housands) Senior Secured Credit Facility: Revolving Loan Facility \$1,000,000 \$ 995,565 Australian Revolving Loan Facility 41,497 41,497 European Revolving Loan Facility 110,914 Accounts Receivable Securitization Facility (1) 235,743 235,743 Other international credit facilities 130,199 111,033 Total liquidity from credit facilities \$1,518,353 \$1,383,838

-(1) Borrowing availability under the Accounts Receivable Securitization Facility is subject to a quarterly fluctuating facility limit, not to exceed \$225 million and permitted only to the extent that the face of the receivables in the collateral pool, net of applicable reserves and other deductions, exceeds the outstanding loans.
+Borrowing availability under the Accounts Receivable Securitization Facility is subject to a quarterly fluctuating facility limit, not to exceed \$300 million and permitted only to the extent that the face of the receivables in the collateral pool, net of applicable reserves and other deductions, exceeds the outstanding loans.

-As of December 29, 2018, we had \$433 million in cash and cash equivalents.
+As of December 28, 2019, we had \$329 million in cash and cash equivalents.
 We currently believe that our existing cash balances and cash generated by operations, together with our borrowing availability, will enable us to comply with the terms of our indebtedness and meet foreseeable liquidity requirements.